kedanco/100-days-kallaway-log/README.md

 For capstone, it wasn't much progress today.
 We seem to be lagging behind on the back-end functions and there's so much implementation to be done.
 Well, time to double-up!

 **Link(s) to work**: https://github.com/kedanco/crowdapp

+### Missed a Day: 28th October Saturday, 2017

+### Missed a Day: 29th October Sunday, 2017

+### Missed a Day: 30th October Monday, 2017

+Super busy with dance.
+Or maybe I'm just not pushing hard enough to do at least an hour a day.
+Damn.

+### Day 68: 31st October Tuesday, 2017

+**Today's Progress**: Portfolio Page

+**Thoughts**: Re-worked my portfolio page off an existing theme and I can't believe how fast it took..
+Making use of a creative kit and some tutorials kinda works like fast-food

+I guess the primary down-side is I don't fully understand the css going on behind-the-scenes, but I've never felt so satisfied with a portfolio page before.
+It's not out-of-this-world amazing, but compared to my previous attempts, I can't wait to finish this and put it out there.

+Done with the homepage, and gonna spend more time dealing with my contact page, dance site and also an 'Other-Projects' site for all the little things that may be too small got Github in the future.

+Great day.

+**Link(s) to work**: https://github.com/kedanco/crowdapp